 Calculated Risk: Greed, Politics and the Westray Tragedy, published in 1994, remains the most comprehensive account of the May 1992 explosion that killed 26 Nova Scotia coal miners – one of the worst workplace tragedies in recent Canadian history.
 Calculated Risk won the City of Dartmouth Book Award, was recognized with a special prize as runner-up for the National Business Book Award, and was shortlisted for the Richardson award.
 The book was the basis for the critically acclaimed play Westray: The Long Way Home, which twice toured Canada, and I was a researcher and consultant for the Genie Award-winning National Film Board documentary, Westray.

 As well, I have published three collections of true-crime stories.
 Shades of Justice: Seven Nova Scotia Murder Cases (Nimbus 1988), won the Evelyn Richardson award.
 Crime Wave: Con-Men, Rogues and Scoundrels from Nova Scotia’s Past (Pottersfield 1991), was short-listed for the Arthur Ellis Award for best Canadian work of true crime.
 And Bluenose Justice: True Tales of Mischief, Mayhem and Murder (Pottersfield 1993), shortlisted for the City of Dartmouth award.

-My comprehensive reference guide, Media Law for Canadian Journalists (Emond Publications 2011), has been adopted as the core text for university and college journalism programs across the country.
-I'm preparing a revised and updated third edition for release in early 2018.
+My comprehensive reference guide, Media Law for Canadian Journalists, 3rd edition (Emond Publications 2018), has been adopted as the core text for university and college journalism programs across the country.
 I am a co-author of Digging Deeper: A Canadian Reporter’s Research Guide (Oxford University Press), the first comprehensive research guide for Canadian writers and journalists.
 A revised third edition was released in 2015.